When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Introduction

 \section{Introduction}

-Regression tasks are ubiquitous in data analysis~\citep{HastieTibshiraniFriedman2009,Phillips2005,ThomasEdelmanCrook2017,HyndmanAthanasopoulos2021}, with applications that span engineering, finance, marketing, and healthcare, among others.
-In many business settings, task-specific labeled data are scarce or costly to obtain, limiting supervised learning on a target task~\citep{Settles2009,PanYang2010}.
-Practitioners often compensate by broadening the scope of data; \eg a marketing team can pool behavior from a broader consumer population beyond the intended segment to reach adequate sample sizes, at the expense of task specificity~\citep{WedelKamakura2000,Shimodaira2000,PanYang2010}.
-Another example comes from healthcare: a hospital estimating readmission risk for a rare procedure may borrow data from related procedures or from neighboring hospitals to reach adequate sample sizes, again at the expense of clinical specificity \citep{guo2024multi}.
+Prediction tasks are ubiquitous in data analysis~\citep{Phillips2005,HastieTibshiraniFriedman2009,ThomasEdelmanCrook2017,HyndmanAthanasopoulos2021}, with applications in engineering, finance, and healthcare.
+In many business settings, task-specific labeled data are scarce, limiting supervised learning on a target task~\citep{Settles2009,PanYang2010}.

-A classical remedy for this \emph{data scarcity} is \emph{transfer learning} ~\citep{PanYang2010,WeissKhoshgoftaarWang2016,zhuang2020comprehensive}, where the knowledge from a related data-rich source task is transferred to the target task.
-Transfer learning takes multiple forms, the most prominent being pretraining followed by fine-tuning~\citep{yosinski2014transferable} and domain adaptation~\citep{BenDavid2010,Csurka2017}.

-In linear regression, transfer learning often merges source and target tasks into a joint objective~\citep{ChenOwenShi2014,EvgeniouPontil2004,ArgyriouEvgeniouPontil2007,li2022transfer}.
-Such sharing is controlled by a coupling hyperparameter, making performance highly sensitive to task similarity and tuning; when either is misaligned, accuracy can degrade or even suffer from \emph{negative transfer}~\citep{sorocky2020share,obst2022improved}.

-To address this limitation, we adopt a \emph{target-focused} strategy: auxiliary samples are used only when they reduce the target risk, and the decision concerns \emph{how many} to include rather than how strongly to couple models.
-We propose a principled, data-driven rule for selecting this number, with theoretical guarantees and validation on synthetic and real datasets.
-Our analysis quantifies the induced bias and identifies when transfer is beneficial.

-We organize the paper as follows. \autoref{sec:related_work} reviews related work on transfer learning and existing approaches for sample sharing. \autoref{sec:single_case} formalizes the ridge-based target setting and~\autoref{sec:collab_case} presents our data-dependent sample-sharing rule. \autoref{sec:theory_analysis} provides theoretical support for the proposed criterion. \autoref{sec:exp} reports experiments on synthetic and real datasets. \autoref{sec:conclusion} discusses implications and concludes.